Gomboc-AI/actions/terraform/remediate/README.md

 ```

 > **Note**
-> Include the permissions as shown above
+> Include the permissions as shown above. `id-token:write` is needed to authenticate you, `contents:read` is needed to discover IaC files with changes.

 ## Inputs